 A biopsy is where a sample of your prostate tissue is taken and examined under a microscope.
 It isn’t common to have a biopsy with metastatic prostate cancer, but if this is your first prostate cancer diagnosis it may be necessary.
 Treatment can still start without a biopsy.

 Metastatic prostate cancer often spreads to the bones.
 Bone scans can find cancer spots before they show up on an ordinary X-ray.
 For this test, a tiny amount of radioactive liquid is put into a vein, usually in your arm.
 After the injection you will have to wait up to 3 hours.
 A scan is then taken of all the bones in your body.
-Abnormal bones takes up more radioactive liquid than normal bone.
+Abnormal bone takes up more radioactive liquid than normal bone.
 These areas will show up on the scan and are known as 'hot spots'.
 The scan can also show bone changes like arthritis.

 It's nice to have someone with you to keep you company if you're having this test, as it takes a while and involves a bit of waiting around.